Mentoring New Freedivers – Why Its Important to Bring New People Into The Sport

 The Mentor and Mentee Relationship

 Mentor and Mentee relationships tend to develop organically.
-It would be a little awkward id a new diver just walked up to someone with more experience and just said “Hey, would you like to be my mentor?”.
+It would be a little awkward if a new diver just walked up to someone with more experience and just said “Hey, would you like to be my mentor?”.
 Typically these things start with a few questions about how to do something better, or tips on improvement.
 Be open to critique and suggestions.

 How To Mentor

 Once you develop some experience it is easy to get in your own rhythm with your group of divers.
 Remember you didn’t get to that point by yourself.
 When a newer diver approaches you don’t be a jerk.
 It sounds simple, but just go onto any forum on the internet and see the toxic environment that tends to develop around people asking questions because they are new.
 Just be a decent person and help new people out form time to time.
 I’m not saying you need to take every new person that asks out on your boat to mess up your day.
-There defiantly needs to be a balance.
+There definitely needs to be a balance.
 Just remember that we do want the sport to grow.
 With that said, the best way to get it to grow the way we want is to help guide it in that direction.
 Mentoring new freedivers can end up being one of the more rewarding experiences within the sport.

 Be Courteous to One Another